chalimmm/OTMIC/README.md

-# QOMIC
+# OTMIC
-Basic Solutions of Quiz OTMIC by @otmic.icg on instagram
+Basic Solutions of Quiz OTMIC & Try Out OTMIC by @otmic_icg on instagram